-En español | As the coronavirus pandemic has driven many of us online for work, meetings and even socializing, sales of computer glasses are on the rise.
+As the COVID-19 pandemic has driven many of us online for work, meetings and even socializing, sales of computer "blue light" glasses are on the rise.
 But what do these glasses really do?
 Are they worth buying?

 Short answer: probably not.
 Most computer glasses are designed to filter out blue light — high-energy light rays emitted from the display screens on your computer, tablet and phone.
 Manufacturers of computer glasses claim that too much exposure to blue light can lead to dry eyes, blurred vision, eye fatigue, headache and other symptoms of digital eyestrain.

 While it's true that hours spent staring at your screens can cause all those problems, the blue light isn't to blame, says Anne L. Coleman, M.D., professor of ophthalmology at the University of California, Los Angeles.

 "The literature shows there is no evidence of any harm from blue light to the eyes,” Coleman says, “and there’s no evidence that shows blue-blocking lenses or filters make any difference at all."

 Indeed, a 2021 study published in the American Journal of Ophthalmology found that blue-blocking filters were no more effective in reducing digital eyestrain than neutral light filters that don't block out blue light.
 And a Cochrane Library review of studies published in August also didn’t find evidence that blue light filtering glasses reduced eyestrain from computer use.
 So what is to blame for your tired, bleary eyes?
 Blinking.
 Or more specifically, not blinking when you're staring at your screens, Coleman says.

 "When you're at the computer, you're focusing, and research shows that your blinking frequency decreases,” she says.
 “Under normal circumstances, we blink about 15 times a minute, but we blink half of that to one-third of that amount when using digital devices.
 That's hard on your eyes.”